 PHP constants are similar to variables.
 Constants are given a name, and a value is stored in them.
 However, they can't be changed by the script.
 After you set the value for a constant, it stays the same.
-For example, if you used a constant for age and set it to 21, the value is always and forever 21.
+For example, if you used a constant for age and set it to 21, the value is always 21.

 Constants are used when a value is needed in several places in the script and doesn’t change during the script.
 The value is set in a constant at the start of the script.
 By using a constant throughout the script, instead of a variable, you make sure that the value won’t get changed accidentally.

 Creating a constant is done by calling the define() function, and passing a string of your constant’s name and its value.

 For example, to set a constant with the company name, use the following statement: